secretGeek/documentation/en/user-guide/interactions/index.md

 ## Testing

-You can easily test interaction logic in view models by registering a handler against the interaction:
+You can easily test interaction logic in view models by registering a handler for the interaction:

 ```cs
 [Fact]